Lymph nodes play an important role in the immune system. They help store white blood cells that fight infection. They also trap cancer cells.

 Abnormal results mean that a lymph vessel is blocked or a node is swollen.
 This could be caused by cancer, infection, injury, or previous lymphatic surgery.

-Do not try to interpret your results on your own.
+Don’t try to interpret your results on your own.
 Talk to your doctor.
-Abnormal results may have many causes and not all of them are frightening.
+Abnormal results may have many causes and not all of them are scary.